tiaratc/Artist-Management-Program-in-Music-Festival/README.md

 	1. Login: The app has two roles: Admin and Regular.
 Admins can do everything (add, view, update, delete shows, and check conflicts), while Regular users can only view shows and check for conflicts.
 	2. Menu: Admin users can add, view, update, delete shows, and check for conflicts.
 Regular users can only view shows and check for conflicts.
-	3. Conflict Checking: Use this feature to make sure no group or member is double-booked or has overlapping shows.

 Real-World Inspiration